 Dr. Ram, P. - 300 State Route 104 Suite 1 Oswego, NY 315-342-0030

 Dr. Sotomayor – 5229 Witz Dr. North Syracuse, NY 315- 701-9500

 Your doctor's treatment plan and current injection schedule will be reviewed.
 Check with your insurance carrier about how reimbursement will be handled.
 Billing for injections must be discussed directly with the office.
 Please be sure you schedule your initial appointment before your shots are needed to ensure that you continue to receive timely injections.

 The mandatory health fee pays for the health care you receive at Health Services during the current semester.
 Each semester that you pay this fee you are entitled to primary care at Health Services.
-Mono, strep, pregnancy and urine tests are free.
-STD and HIV tests are provided at a reasonable cost.
+Mono, strep, pregnancy and urine tests with a provider are free.
+STD, HIV tests, and walk-in pregnancy tests are provided at a reasonable cost.

 We take checks, credit cards and cash.
 Charges may also be added to the student bill.

 Does Health Services provide care for attention deficit/hyperactive disorder (ADD/ADHD)?